-- 1. By April 15, each Regional Campus Faculty Organization will provide the Office of the Vice Provost for System Affairs and Executive Dean for Extended University a campus description of that Regional Campus and the following information: - a. normal teaching load per semester - b. local funding and course relief for research and scholarship - c. description of facilities - d. availability of mentors or colleagues with similar interests e. availability of students to participate in research and scholarship
+- 1. By April 15, each Palmetto College Campus Faculty Organization will provide the Office of the Palmetto College Chancellor a campus description of that Palmetto College Campus and the following information: - a. normal teaching load per semester - b. local funding and course relief for research and scholarship - c. description of facilities

+- d. availability of mentors or colleagues with similar interests - e. availability of students to participate in research and scholarship